 - Just let them be kids interacting with each other.
 That's how they'll build genuine friendships.

 Why should you do that?

--When you talk like a kid, you're more exciting and interesting.
+- When you talk like a kid, you're more stimulating and engaging.
 You're more likely to get and keep their attention.
 You're likely to show the words they might want to use!

--If the AAC user isn't an adult, we're not trying to teach them to sound like one.
-We want to help them improve language, similar to their peers.
+- If the AAC user isn't an adult, we're not trying to teach them to sound like one.
+Instead, we want to help them improve their language to be similar to their peers.

 What do you have to do?

--When you're in a classroom or around kids, your user's age, listen to the language they use.
+- When you're in a classroom or around kids your user's age, listen to the language they use.
 What topics do they like to talk about?
 Are there any favorite sayings?
-Include some of what you hear in your modeling.
+Then, you can include some of what you hear in your modeling.

--Don't tell them what's happening next.
-Model comments, ask real questions and pretend.
+- Don't tell them what's happening next.
+Instead, model comments, ask honest questions, and play pretend.